Electrification of the London and South Western Railway: Passenger accommodation

-Third-class compartments seated five each side and were 5 ft 6 in between partitions, except those downgraded fr0m first or second class which had an extra four or six inches (100 to 150 mm) of legroom, the former being those in the 7553-type 49 ft trailers.
+Third-class compartments seated five each side and were 5 ft 6 in between partitions, except those downgraded from first or second class which had an extra four or six inches (100 to 150 mm) of legroom, the former being those in the 7553-type 49 ft trailers.

 The seats were of the bench type with fixed wire-framed cushions, and upright cushions had headrests.
 Most were upholstered with red and black tapestry, but a few units had a shiny black 'American cloth', while others had rattan these variations were again probably due to wartime supply difficulties.
 First class compartments were 6 ft 6 in between partitions, seated four each side with end and three intermediate armrests, and were upholstered in blue cloth with loose lift-out cushions.

 Heaters were fitted, located under the seats.
 Each compartment was illuminated by two series-wired 75 V 40 W lamps in opal-glass bowls, the pattern differing in the two classes.
 Both heating and lighting worked at line-voltage, and the lighting circuits were originally controlled independently in each vehicle.
 There was no cab lighting, so at night the motorman had to open the rear of the illuminated headcode box to read his notices.

 In order to give the electric services a new and modern image, the three-coach units were painted in a different livery from the salmon pink and brown of the steam trains they superseded.
 It is probable that the choice of shade was influenced by Herbert Jones' visit to the USA in 1912.
 The basic colour was sage green, lined out in black and yellow and with mid-brown window mouldings.